-PSH - Permanent Supportive Housing; TH = Transitional Housing;
+PSH - Permanent Supportive Housing;

 Ends Measurement Annual Metrics Efficient number of households served Households served (#) Set based on prior year(s) attainment and program capacity.
 Access to resources/services to move to and stabilize housing Housing Stability At least 24 months for PSH.
-Not to exceed 4 months for TH.
 Housing Affordability at Exit (%) (PSH only) At least 50% of successful households have their housing affordability ratio, measured as cost of housing (rent and utilities) divided by the household's income at exit, lower than 50%.
 (Monitored only.)
-Basic needs met in a non-congregate environment Successful housing outcomes (%) At least 90% successful housing outcomes for PSH and 75% successful housing outcomes for TH.
-Successful housing outcomes (#) Calculated based on the Successful housing outcomes % measurement.
+Basic needs met in a non-congregate environment Successful housing outcomes (%) At least 95% successful housing outcomes for PSH Successful housing outcomes (#) Calculated based on the Successful housing outcomes % measurement.
 Successful housing exits (%) (PSH only) At least 50% of exits are successful housing outcomes.
 Not re-enter the emergency shelter system Exit to Homelessness (%) Less than 10% of those who exit housing will return to homelessness within 180 days of exit.
 Efficient and effective use of a pool of community resources Cost per household Cost per household will be consistent with budget.
 Evaluated annually and presented to the CoC.

-Cost per unit Cost per unit will be consistent with budget.
+Ends Measurement Annual Metrics Cost per unit Cost per unit will be consistent with budget.
 Evaluated annually and presented to the CoC.
 Program Occupancy Rate (%) Full occupancy, at least 95%.
 Turnover Rate (%) (PSH only) An annual 20% turnover rate is desirable.
 (Monitored only.)
-Pass program certification Provide access to resources and

-Ends Measurement Annual Metrics services to end homelessness.
+Pass program certification Provide access to resources and services to end homelessness.
 CoC or HUD Standards Negative Reason for leaving (%) Less than 20% leave for non- compliance or disagreement with rules.
 Increase in cash income, other than employment, from entry to exit or end of reporting period (%) At least 30% of adults will increase income from other sources than employment from entry to exit or end of reporting period.
 Increase in income from employment, from entry to exit or end of reporting period (%) At least 15% of adults will have increased employment income from entry to exit or end of reporting period.